Is your travel program ready for the evolving workforce?

 “Millennials are going to shape the world of work for years to come,” said Airbnb’s David Holyoke.
 “Their career aspirations, attitudes about work, and knowledge about technology are defining the culture of the 21st century workplace.”

-A recent research study by Airbnb revealed another preference of today’s workforce: the local connection that comes from staying in homes and neighborhoods.
-Respondents consistently said that staying in Airbnb homes made travelers feel more like themselves—who they are at home, not the business version of themselves.
+A recent research study by Airbnb revealed another preference of today’s skilled workforce: the local connection that comes from staying in homes and neighborhoods.
+Respondents consistently said that staying in Airbnb homes made travelers feel more like themselves—who they are at home, not the workplace version of themselves.

 The bottom line